 Airbus is constantly looking for ways to improve production and introduce innovations that can improve the quality of products offered to customers.
 In 2019, Airbus began cooperation with start-ups under two programmes: Future Space Accelerator and Spark 2.0.

-The office in Gdansk, which will open officially by end of Q3 2022, will specialize in Aero Data and Software Production, leveraging a local talent ecosystem, to develop, produce and deliver continued state of the art flight ops products and solutions that drive airlines' operational efficiency and support sustainable aviation.
+The site, specializing in Aero Data and Software Production, is leveraging a local talent ecosystem that develops, produces, and delivers state-of-the-art flight ops products and solutions, driving airlines' operational efficiency and supporting sustainable aviation.

 Points of Contact